OSPAMOX 500mg/5ml gran 100ml

 - kidney problems

-- seizures (convulsions) seen in patients taking high doses or in patients with kidney problems
+- seizures (convulsions), seen in patients taking high doses or in patients with kidney problems

 - dizziness